-In her role at City, Sue was professor of Professional Arts and Education and foundation dean of a newly-created school bringing together the University’s renowned departments of cultural policy and management; journalism and publishing; music and education and lifelong learning along with the Centre for Language Studies.
+In her role at City Sue was Professor of Professional Arts and Education and Foundation Dean of a newly-created school bringing together the University’s renowned departments of Cultural Policy and Management, Journalism and Publishing, Music and Education and the Centre for Language Studies.

-From 1986 Sue was director of Education Programmes and a member of the senior management team at the South Bank Centre where she set up and managed a ground-breaking education programme involving some of the world’s greatest artists and performers as well as young, talented and creative individuals from London and throughout the country.
-From 1980 to 1986, she worked at the (then) Arts Council of Great Britain where, as senior education officer, she was responsible for drawing up and implementing the Council’s first education policy and strategy.
+From 1986 Sue was Director of Education Programmes and a member of the senior management team at the South Bank Centre where she set up and managed a ground-breaking education programme involving some of the world’s greatest artists and performers as well as young, talented and creative individuals from London and throughout the country.
+From 1980-1986 she worked at the (then) Arts Council of Great Britain where, as Senior Education Officer, she was responsible for drawing up and implementing the Council’s first education policy and strategy.

-Sue started her professional life as a teacher of English and drama at a comprehensive school in Bracknell in Berkshire where she was also founding director of the youth theatre at South Hill Park Arts Centre.
-She has an Honours Degree in English and related literature from the University of York; a postgraduate certificate in education from the University of Nottingham, and a diploma in arts administration from City University.
+Sue started her professional life as an English and drama teacher at a comprehensive school in Bracknell in Berkshire where she was also Founding Director of the youth theatre at South Hill Park Arts Centre.
+She has an Honours Degree in English and Related Literature from the University of York, a PGCE from Nottingham University, and a Diploma in Arts Administration from City University.
 In 2003 she was made a Fellow of the Royal Society of Arts and in 2012 she was invited to be a Companion of the Chartered Management Institute in recognition of her work at Mountview and in leadership and management throughout her career.